DanyalKh/GEN-AI/README.md

 # GEN-AI
-Integration of Generative AI with open source ERP
+Integration of LLM model with open source ERP